zhenging/hist207b/notes/10_new_deal/25_the_great_depression.md

 + Agriculural Adjustment Act of 1933. (p.926)
 + Raise price for corps and herds by paying farms to cut back production.

 6\.
-What were Eleanor Roosevelt’s roles?
+What were Eleanor Roosevelt's roles?

 7\.
-What were the depression’s effects on minority groups?
+What were the depression's effects on minority groups?

 8\.
 Huey P. Long was a prominent critic of the New Deal.
 What did he propose?